Houndie/toolbox/README.md

 *Warning, boring implementation details ahead*

-In sort, this tool automates the best practices put forth by the go team [here](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module) and [here](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md).
+In short, this tool automates the best practices put forth by the go team [here](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module) and [here](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md).

 Whenever you add a tool to your repository, toolbox calls `go get` with a modified `GOBIN` to download the tool into the `_tools` directory.
 A project-local directory is used so that the versions of tools that affect one project, do not affect another project.  `go get` automatically records the version of the tool being used in your `go.mod` file, which is used later when syncing tools.
 Toolbox also adds your tool to the import list in `tools.go`, the whole purpose of which is to store a list of tools so that toolbox and go modules knows what tools you're using.
 The tools are recorded in an import list in a `.go` file so that go modules knows that this a dependency of your project, and won't remove them from `go.mod` on your next `go mod tidy`.  `tools.go` contains a build tag so that it is never actually built into your project.
 If goimports is installed, it will also be called on the `tools.go` file, so that you don't accidentally automatically change it just by viewing it in a text editor.